Nanjing Massacre: Denials of the massacre in Japan

 For the past several decades, Japanese politicians who express no remorse for the Nanjing Massacre have exacerbated ongoing tensions in Sino-Japanese relations, with numerous Japanese government officials and a few historians in Japan either denying or dismissing the atrocity.

-Numerous scholars have stated that the Japanese Wikipedia version of the article (南京事件) contains revisionist and denialist narratives.
-They note that the article notably lacks pictures and expresses doubt about the massacre in the first paragraph of the article.
+Numerous scholars have stated that the Japanese Wikipedia version of the article (南京事件) contained revisionist and denialist narratives.
+They note that the article notably lacked pictures and expressed doubt about the massacre in the first paragraph of the article.
 In 2021, Yumiko Sato translated a sentence from the first paragraph: "The Chinese side calls it the Nanjing Massacre, but the truth of the incident is still unknown".
+This statement has since been removed from the Japanese Wikipedia version of the article.